 More ancient than grasses (appearing more than 160 million years ago), and more tolerant of wet conditions.
 There are about 5,500 species of sedge worldwide, of which at least 106 species, plus numerous hybrids, live in the UK.

 Their unjointed stems are solid, not hollow, and usually triangular in cross section, particularly towards the base of the stem.
 Leaves are similar to those of grasses, but instead of overlapping edges, they form a continuous cylinder around the stem; they are arranged spirally in three ranks – grasses have alternate leaves forming two ranks.

 Sedge flowers are wind-pollinated, small, often brown or black; in some species the florets are bisexual, in others separate male and female flowers are borne on the same plants.

 Rushes & Woodrushes (Juncaceae)

-There are 464 known species of rush worldwide, of which … live in the UK.
+There are 464 known species of rush worldwide, of which at least 46 species live in the UK.

 The rush family includes the genera Juncus, the common rushes, and Luzula, the woodrushes, and are mostly perennials.
 They grow in wetlands, an environment that forms a substantial part of Dernol valley floor.

-The unjointed stems are usually round in cross section, and in many species the evergreen leaves are reduced to a sheath of scales around the base of the stem.
+The unjointed stems are usually round in cross section.
+Like sedges, but unlike grasses, the evergreen leaves form a continuous cylinder around the stem, and in many species they are reduced to a sheath of scales around the base of the stem.
 In the woodrushes, the leaves are flat and have white hairs The bract around the flower can look like a continuation of the stem, so flowers appear to stick out of the side of stems.